 If the machine stops operating correctly, check the following possible problems before requesting service.
+You can solve most problems by yourself.
+If you need additional help, the Brother Solutions Center offers the latest FAQs and troubleshooting tips.
+Visit us at "http://solutions.brother.com".
 If the problem persists, contact your dealer or the nearest authorized service center.